 There are four main types of vaginal cancer:

 Squamous Cell Cancer

-This is the most common type of vaginal cancer.
-This type develops from the squamous cells in the lining of the vagina.
-It is usually a slow-growing cancer, and is often found in its precancerous stages.
+Squamous cell cancer is the most common type of vaginal cancer.
+It develops from squamous cells in the lining of your vagina.
+Usually, it’s a slow-growing cancer, and it’s often discovered in its precancerous stages.
 Vaginal intraepithelial neoplasia (VAIN) is a precancerous condition that occurs when squamous cells start to display abnormal changes that can lead to cancer.

-While melanoma of the skin is fairly common, it rarely affects the vagina.
+Melanoma of the skin is fairly common.
+It can also affect the vagina, but this is rare.
 Melanoma develops from skin cells that produce pigment.

-Sarcomas originate in bone, muscle, or connective tissue.
+Sarcomas are cancers that originate in bone, muscle, or connective tissue.

-Some women may be asymptomatic.
-However, when symptoms are exhibited, they can include:
+Some women may not have any symptoms.
+When symptoms are present, they can include: